30 Foods High In Vitamin E

 Before looking at vitamin E-rich foods, here is a summary of vitamin E, its functions, and how much we require daily.

-Vitamin E is a fat-soluble essential vitamin, which means that it is absorbed alongside fat.
+Vitamin E is a fat-soluble essential vitamin, meaning it is absorbed alongside fat.

 Other fat-soluble vitamins include vitamins A, D, and K.